 6. Craigslist

-Just search for “compost” in the “free” section, and you’ll likely find several listings from people looking to eliminate their excess compost.
-You may find other gardeners willing to trade compost for other gardening supplies.
+Just type “compost” in the “free” section, and youโll likely spot several listings from people who have more than they need.
+You might even stumble upon gardeners willing to trade compost for other supplies.

 7. Facebook Marketplace